The Best Colonoscopy Prep Tips, According to Doctors

 Don’t cheat on this

 This is arguably the best colonoscopy prep tip of all: Be sure to down all the laxative drink.
-The amount of prep drink prescribed by your doctor is to ensure a good visualization.
+The amount of prep drink prescribed by your doctor is to ensure a good visualization so doctors can identify problems if they are present.
 “The point of the colonoscopy is to clearly see the lining of the colon to find polyps and other potentially serious problems, but the camera in the scope can’t see through solid stool, ” says Dr. Nelson.
 So, even if everything is coming out the other end clear before you’ve finished the laxative, continue drinking it until it’s all gone.
 If there’s poor visibility during the procedure, says Dr. Kumar, “you may need a repeat colonoscopy, which means a repeat clean-out process.”
 If you can’t tolerate drinking 2 quarts of prep liquid, ask your doctor about split-dosing.
 Prepopik requires you to drink just 10 ounces of prep liquid split into two doses that you drink at different intervals.
 After drinking the first 5 ounces, you need to drink five 8-ounce glasses of water throughout half the day; three 8-ounce glasses of water are required after the second dose.

 Tell your doc if you’re taking these